DaffyDiamond/CS30-CAP_1/HELP.md

+#
+## Start Program:
+### Run menu.py
+#
-## Input Options for Bamboo Taskview
+## Input Options:
 ### [Quit]

     > Q
-Quits back to main menu
+Shortcut to quit back to main menu or back to the previous menu
 ### [Help]

     > ?
-Brings up a condensed version of this list of user options
+Brings up a condensed version of this list of user options available

 ### [Add Task]